Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on U.S. Route 29 from Teel Lane near the I-64 interchange at exit 118 to north of the Fontaine Avenue interchange was completed in June.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for the U.S. 29 corridor between Route 1106 (Teel Lane) — near the Interstate 64 interchange at exit 118 — to north of the Fontaine Avenue interchange in Albemarle County was completed in November 2025.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners